2026 National climate change risk assessment

 About this project

-Every six years, the Commission will produce a report that provides a national picture of how Aotearoa New Zealand may be affected by climate change-related hazards.
+Every six years, the Commission will produce a report that provides a national picture of how Aotearoa New Zealand may be affected by climate change-related risks.

 We are currently working on the 2026 national climate change risk assessment, which will be the first one produced by the Commission.